davidpham5/blogging-is-back-baby/src/content/amplify/2025-12-23-when-the-clock-broke.md

 In the latest episode to Unclear and Present Danger (A Few Good Men), John Ganz plugged his book, *When the Clock Broke* as a good gift for a history buff, a political junkie or a sharp teenager.
 I made a mental note to buy the physical copy of the book.
 Throughout the year, I read some of Ganz's pieces on Unpopular Front substack and borrowed from my local library an ebook copy.

-My wife, daughter and I shortly went over to a real great unused book store.
+My wife, daughter and I shortly went over to a real great used bookstore.
 Lo and behold, on their 2025 recent publications, Ganz's book was there for $8.
 I was so thrilled to find a used copy of his book.

 John Ganz is a real clear thinker to our age of propaganda, neofascism and nativist vibe.
 Books like his offer history as a teacher and help make sense of our time.
 At the heart of the book is who gets to be American.
 Do yourself a favor and buy a copy.